mojotron/recursion/README.md

 # Recursion

-Goal of this project is learn about recursion, and ways how to implement this concept instead of iterators.
+Goal of this project is to learn about recursion, and ways how to implement this concept instead of iterators.
 Learning process is by solving various programing problems with recursion.
 Recursion in computer science is a method of solving a problem where the solution depends on solutions to smaller instances of the same problem (as opposed to iteration).
 The approach can be applied to many types of problems, and recursion is one of the central ideas of computer science.